Attention: Prospective Graduate Students

 - Biomedical Engineering: Dan Ewert, Ivan Lima, Mark Schroeder

-- Computer Architecture: Scott Smith, Raj Katti, Sudarshan Srinivasan, Samee Khan, Na Gong
+- Computer Architecture: Scott Smith, Sudarshan Srinivasan, Samee Khan, Na Gong

-- Cyber Physical and Embedded Systems:, Samee Khan, Sudarshan Srinivasan, Scott Smith, Na Gong, Jake Glower, Roger Green
+- Cyber Physical and Embedded Systems:, Samee Khan, Sudarshan Srinivasan, Scott Smith, Na Gong, Jacob Glower, Roger Green

-- Electromagnetics/Optics: Ben Braaten, Ivan Lima, Dave Rogers
+- Electromagnetics/Optics: Ben Braaten, Ivan Lima, David Rogers

 - Power/Energy: Rajesh Kavasseri

-- VLSI: Debasis Dawn, Scott Smith, Na Gong, Chao You
+- VLSI: Debasis Dawn, Scott Smith, Na Gong

 7. What are the degree options?